Nimble (1786 ship): Career

-2nd eslaving voyage (1800–1801): Captain Thomas Nuttall acquired a letter of marque on 13 June 1800.
+2nd voyage transporting enslaved people (1800–1801): Captain Thomas Nuttall acquired a letter of marque on 13 June 1800.
 He sailed from Liverpool on 24 July.
+In 1800, 133 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 120 of the vessels sailed from Liverpool.

 Nimble arrived in Demerara on 6 January 1801.

 In May Lloyd's List reported that the French privateer Braave had captured Nimble, Nuttell, master, as she was sailing from Demerara to Liverpool.
 HMS Révolutionnaire recaptured Nimble and Marina, another vessel that Braave had also taken.

 In 1801, 23 British slave ships were lost.
 The source for this data does not show any losses on the homeward-bound leg of the voyages, perhaps because Révolutionnaire had recaptured Nimble.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.

 Nimble arrived back in Liverpool on 23 May.
 She had left Liverpool with 33 crew members and suffered four crew deaths on the voyage.

 3rd enslaving voyage (1801–1802): Captain Hugh Bowland sailed from Liverpool on 18 December 1801.
+In 1801, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of the vessels sailed from Liverpool.

 Nimble gathered her captives on the Windward Coast (Assini–Nunez).
 She arrived at Tortola with 226 captives on 2 August 1802.
 She delivered some slaves there and others at St Thomas.
 She sailed for Liverpool on 9 September and arrived there on 20 October.
 She had left Liverpool with 26 crew members and she suffered no crew deaths on the voyage.

 4th enslaving voyage (1803–1804): Captain Thomas Bridge sailed from Liverpool on 26 May 1803, bound for Africa.
+In 1803, 99 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 83 of the vessels sailed from Liverpool.

+On 17 July 1804, Nimble, Bridge, master, was passing Barbados when she would have been captured had not Mary Ann accompanied her for three days.

 Nimble arrived in St Thomas on 27 July 1804 with 257 captives.

 Fate

-In September 1804 Lloyd's List reported that Nimble, Bridges, master, had arrived at St Thomas's from Africa and had been sold there.
+In September 1804 Lloyd's List reported that Nimble, Bridges, master, had arrived at St Thomas's from Africa and had sold her captives there.
+The Trans Atlantic Slave Trade database reported that Nimble, Bridges, master, had been wrecked after she had disembarked her captives.
+She had left Liverpool with 41 crew members and had suffered 11 crew deaths on her voyage.